Employing third-country nationals who currently live abroad

 Basics of immigration on the basis of work

 Binding job offer

-The basic prerequisite for the majority of residence permits is a binding job offer, signed by both you and your candidate.
-A work contract also works, of course!
+The basic prerequisite for the majority of residence permits is a binding job offer.
 Please be sure to include your candidate's position in the collective bargaining agreement ("Einstufung in den Kollektivvertrag") your company pertains to.

 Residence and work permit

 All third-country nationals need a residence permit in order to live and work in Austria for more than six months.
 Many residence permits are work permits at the same time.
 On the back of every residence permit card, there is an official note on if and where the third-country national is allowed to work.

 Austria offers several different types of residence permits.
 The type of residence permit not only depends on why this person is in Austria but also on many other factors, such as: